 Takeaway: Being overlooked rarely means our work lacks value.
 It often means the world was simply too distracted to notice.

-In response to this drought of attention, new platforms have emerged.
+In an attempt to survive this arid landscape of attention, new digital sanctuaries have materialized.

 Step back, and a deeper pattern appears.
 Our collective difficulty in recognizing others isn’t just modern busyness.
 It has long roots.